 Contact me with your ideas, timeframe, and budget, and we'll take the conversation from there.
 I will let you know if there's something I can't or won't do.

-For more information on some of my processes, I invite you to view this walkthrough (exact process will, of course, vary by project).
+For more information on some of my processes, I invite you to browse my Instagram Feed, and take a read through this walkthrough (exact process will, of course, vary by project).